kheehing/sos_nyp_fypj_flutter/README.md

 # NOTE*******
-Sometimes you will encounter code like:    'test == true ? firstValue : secondValue;'
+Sometimes you will encounter code like:    'test == true ? firstValue : secondValue;'   <br />
 It is a ternary operator, instead of using if else this is used instead.
-From the code above:
+From the code above:<br />
-'test == true' is the 'if, else' statement.
+- 'test == true' is the 'if, else' statement.
-'firstValue' is after the '?' and will run if the statement is true.
+- 'firstValue' is after the '?' and will run if the statement is true.
-'secondaValue' is after ':' and will run if the statement is false. it can be nested like a 'if else' statement:
+- 'secondaValue' is after ':' and will run if the statement is false. it can be nested like a 'if else' statement:<br />

 void main() {<br />
   bool firstStatement = true; <br />